sprinteins/oscd-plugins/packages/plugins/type-designer/README.md

-# TypeDesigner README
+# Type Designer

-To be included in the following commits.
+Refer to [TypeDesigner UiLib folder](../../uilib/src/lib/plugins/type-designer/) to see the source code.